MaselLab/MutationLoad/README.md

 + file1 – snapshot file

 + SdtoSbratio – ratio of Sd (deleterious effect size) to Sb (beneficial effect size).
-If deldist=0, this parameter is neglected.
+If run type is relative, this parameter is neglected

-+ deldist – determines the type of distribution for deleterious effect size; 0 to use the distribution inferred for humans in Kim et al. 2017, 1 for exponential, 2 for point
++ deldist – determines the type of distribution for deleterious effect size; 0 for exponential, 1 for point (for absolute runs); Kim et al. DFE (for relative runs) or Gamma distribution with variable sd (if variable Sd is ON)

 + rawdatafilesize – controls how many lines to print out in the raw data file (helps compact the size of the file if timeSteps is large)

 + redinmaxpopsize – 0 to exclude reduction in max pop size, 1 to include reduction in pop size (specific for absolute model)

 + calcfixation – 0 to not perform fixation time calculation using trees, 1 to calculate fixation time (specific for absolute model; NOTE: incomplete feature)

++ sd – mean effect of a deleterious mutation (mainly used for relative runs when testing DFEs with different means)

++ variablesd – 0 to not perform testing of variable deleterious DFEs, 1 to run test of DFEs with variable Sd (specific for absolute model; NOTE: incomplete feature)

 - The Mathematica script requires **Mathematica Desktop** or **Mathematica Online**.
 - The Python script can be executed in a bash terminal in a conda environment(see script headers for dependency details).